backupbrain/jsreverseproxy/README.md

 # JS-Reverse-Proxy

 This is a reverse proxy.
-It's designed to function like [HAProxy](https://www.haproxy.org/) but be configured like [NGiNX](https://www.nginx.com/).
+It's designed to function like [HAProxy](https://www.haproxy.org/) but be configured using an [NGiNX](https://www.nginx.com/)-like config file.

 It uses an NGiNX-like config to define ports that route to one or more other services.